 Being such a specific field surrounded with mystery and controversy, Lawful Interception proved to be a very difficult project.
 Unlike all other software solutions, documentation and community surrounding this particular field is very scarce, and information is almost impossible to obtain without proper connections or significant financial support.

 Apart from this, there is only a handful of LI solution providers out there, making huge profits and having the monopoly on this specific market.
 The main tool of this apparent monopoly is a big effort to withhold the freedom of information and portray Lawful Interception as an extremely complicated solution.
 On top of that, operators are obliged by law to have their networks provide LI functionality for Law Enforcement Agencies.
 We have decided to put a stop to all this.
-Being in this world for some time now, a decision has been made to make a big contribution to open source community by releasing the first Open Source ETSI compliant Lawful Interception solution in the market.
+Being in this world for some time now, a decision has been made to release the first alternative ETSI compliant Lawful Interception solution in the market.

 What is Lawful Interception?

 Lawful interception’s main task is to silently obtain network communications, giving access to intercepted traffic to lawful authorities for the purpose of data analysis and/or evidence.
 Such data generally consist of signaling, network management information, or in fewer instances, the content of network communications.
 If data cannot be obtained in real-time, the activity is referred to as access to retained data (data retention).

 In normal circumstances, network operator is required to provide 3 different Handover Interfaces (HI) to Law Enforcement Monitoring Facilities (LEMF).
 This is a standard requirement needed for successful data retrieval and analysis.

 The main purpose of this interface is to transfer the LEMF issued warrants to Lawful Interception Mediation device.
 Apart from this, it is also used to provide various system information like uptime, target states, performance level, availability status, etc. It typically consists of: